Choose another fund:

 View detailed list of holdings

-Investments in asset backed and mortgage backed securities include additional risks that investors should be aware of such as credit risk, prepayment risk, possible illiquidity and default, as well as increased susceptibility to adverse economic developments.
+Investments in asset backed and mortgage backed securities include additional risks that investors should be aware which include those associated with fixed income securities, as well as increased susceptibility to adverse economic developments.

 Jul 01, 1992

 $1,000 Classes A

 as of June 30, 2014

 ** Only certain investors are eligible to purchase shares of these classes.